Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/parameter_editor/line_style/modifiers/properties.rst

    The limits of the mapping.
-   If the current point of the stroke is at *Min Curvature* or less from the target, it will take the start point of the mapping, and conversely, if it is at *Max Curvature* or more from the target, it will take the end point value of the mapping.
+   If the current point of the stroke is at *Min Curvature* or less from the target, it will take the start point of the mapping, and conversely, if it is at *Max Curvature* or more from the target, it will take the end-point value of the mapping.

 .. _bpy.types.LineStyle*Modifier_DistanceFromCamera: